sayin/Physics_informed_GANs_turbulent_flows/README.md

 References:
 ##Please find the report in the repository for more detailed analysis##

-> # Future Work:
+> Future Work:
-# Stabilize the trained GAN model in place of Approximate Deconvolution (AND) structural turbulence model in the solver
+# Stabilize the trained GAN model in place of Approximate Deconvolution (AD) structural turbulence model in the LES solver